kjxautomations/framework-template/FirmwareExamples/MainBoard/README.md

 Still, it's pretty trivial to write code that splits up large messages and reassembles them at the destination, so I count CAN-FD as a good protocol as well.

+Even if you are stuck with plain old CAN with its 8-byte payloads, you can still use it with a good abstraction layer that splits and merges packets.

 ## Programming embedded controllers doesn't have to be hard

 The MainBoard demo shows a way to use a very programmer-friendly embedded OS [MBed](https://os.mbed.com/)